Home > About Us

 One Eleuthera Foundation

-OEF focuses on holistic, sustainable community development.
+One Eleuthera Foundation (OEF) focuses on holistic, sustainable community development.
 Initiatives and programs support all facets of community wellbeing, including educational advancement and technical training (through its education arm, the Centre for Training and Innovation – CTI), health and wellness, environmental protection and conservation, and economic empowerment.
 We collaborate on education and conservation.

 Our History